sahilpedazo/twitterautoliker/README.md

-# Twitter Bot Written in Python
+# Twitter Like Bot Written in Python

-Twitter bot that allows you to do automate your Retweet, like and follow. by using bot you can increase your twitter followers in day.

-1. Auto Retweet like follow by the kewords given on settings..
-2. Unfollow users that don't follow you back.
-3. Delete Retweets of last 2 days.
-4. Search user by keyword and follow users.
+A Python based twitter bot that allows you to do automate your likes to selected keywords for tweets in search results.
+By using this bot, you can connect to new people that share same kind of interests.
+By liking their post, you open up a new dimension to get noticed.

+### The bot only allows AutoLike by the keywords provided in settings.py file.

 ### Prerequisites
-You will need Python and tweepy.
+You need Python and pip installed on your computer.

-Simply run the pip command like:
+Once installed, simply clone the repository, unzip, navigate to the unzipped folder in command line and run this pip command :

 `pip install -r requirements.txt`

+This will install all the required packages to your system.

-you need to change your settings on settings.ppy file.
+After this, you need to change your settings on settings.py file to run this bot

 ### Setting.py file

 In Settings.py file you need to change your twitter auth info.
-I've labeled what you have to put and where to the best.
+###### Instructions are provided in the Settings.py file.

+Once Settings.py is configured, simply run the